microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgAgreement.md

 ```

 ### -UserReacceptRequiredFrequency
-The duration after which the user must reaccept the terms of use.
+The duration after which the user must re-accept the terms of use.
 The value is represented in ISO 8601 format for durations.
 Supports $filter (eq).